iterative/dvc.org/content/docs/command-reference/plot/index.md

 positional arguments:
   COMMAND
-    show         Generate a plot image file from a continuous metrics file.
-    diff         Plot continuous metrics differences between commits in the DVC repository, or between the last commit and the workspace.
+    show         Generate a plot image file from a metrics file. diff         Plot differences in metrics between commits in the DVC repository, or between the last commit and the workspace.
 ```

 ## Description